BrentonEarl/w3af-sbo/README.md

-# w3af for SlackBuilds.org
+# w3af SlackBuilds

-*  Contains all dependencies to run w3af on Slackware Linux
-*  Repo compatible with slackrepo software
-*  w3af SlackBuild and related files located at network/w3af/
+This repository provides all the required SlackBuilds to build _w3af_ on Slackware Linux.
+It aims to be compatible with _slackrepo_ for testing purposes.
+The end goal is to incorporate _w3af_ into SlackBuilds.org for distribution.

 ##### Links
 * [w3af](https://github.com/andresriancho/w3af)